 The train’s motion relaxes me as I sleep; sometimes, I wake up when the train stops because of the lack of movement.
 The horn and the track noise also lull me to sleep.

-You may struggle if you need perfect silence, but earplugs may help.
+You may struggle if you require absolute silence, but earplugs can help alleviate the issue.

 Amtrak can only do so much.
-Train travel always involves a din: the sound of steel wheels on steel tracks, the sound of the wheels going through switches, bells, and horns.
+Train travel always involves a din: the sound of steel wheels on steel tracks, the sound of the wheels going through switches, as well as the sounds of bells and horns.

 Staff and fellow passengers